Russian separatist forces in Ukraine: Relationship with Russia

-The conclusion of criminal investigation of the Dutch court on the MH17 case was that "Russian Federation exercised overall control over the DPR", referring to vast evidence demonstrating frequent contacts between the DPR and LPR officials, and the President's Administration of Russian Federation as well as heads of FSB and Russian military.
+The conclusion of the Dutch criminal investigation into the shootdown of MH17 was that the "Russian Federation exercised overall control over the DPR", referring to vast evidence of frequent contacts between the DPR and LPR officials, and the Russian presidential administration, as well as the heads of the Russian military and FSB.

 As the conflict intensified, the Donbas People's Militia was bolstered with many volunteers from the former Soviet Union, mainly Russia; including fighters from Chechnya and North Ossetia.

 According to the Ukrainian government and the United States Department of State the Donbas People's Militia has received military equipment from Russia, including Russian tanks and multiple rocket launchers.
-Russia has denied supplying weapons and has described the Russian citizens fighting with the Donbas People's Militia as volunteers.
+Russia denied supplying weapons and described the Russian citizens fighting with the Donbas People's Militia as volunteers.
 The Donetsk People's Republic claimed on 16 August 2014 that it had received (together with 30 tanks and 120 other armoured vehicles of undisclosed origin) 1,200 "individuals who have gone through training over a four-month period on the territory of the Russian Federation".
-Prime Minister of the DPR Alexander Zakharchenko said in August 2014 that it had not received military equipment from Russia; and all of its military equipment was "hardware that we took from the Ukrainian military".
+Prime Minister of the DPR Alexander Zakharchenko said in August 2014 that it had not received military equipment from Russia; and that all of its military equipment was "hardware that we took from the Ukrainian military".

 Some injured militia members received medical care in Russia.
-In mid-August 2014, hospitals such as the Donetsk Central Hospital in Donetsk, Russia tended to between ten and twenty injured fighters daily.
+In mid-August 2014, hospitals such as the Donetsk Central Hospital in Donetsk, Russia tended to receive between ten and twenty injured fighters daily.
 The Russian Emergency Ministry assisted with treatment logistics.
 Those questioned and registered by the (Russian) Federal Security Service and treated in Russia during this period stated that they would not return to Ukraine if the Ukrainian army won the Russo-Ukrainian War, but would, instead, engage in a partisan warfare campaign in Eastern Ukraine.

 According to various sources, the troops of the separatists forces are under direct control of officers of the Russian Armed Forces.
-Specifically the 8th Guards Combined Arms Army, which has been recreated for this specific task since 2017.
+Specifically the 8th Combined Arms Army, which has been recreated for this specific task since 2017.

 In February 2022, the UK defence ministry and the Institute for the Study of War reported that the Russian Armed Forces had officially extended the Russian Southern Military District into parts of Ukraine as part of integrating the DPR and LPR people's militias into Russian forces.

+In April 2023, Russia granted combat veteran status to separatist militants who had fought in the Donbas war since 2014.

 Ideology of the forces

-According to a 2016 report by French Institute of International Relations (IFRI), Russian ethnic and imperialist nationalism has shaped the official ideology of the Donetsk and Luhansk People's Republics.
+A 2016 report by the French Institute of International Relations (IFRI) noted that Russian ethnic and imperialist nationalism has shaped the official ideology of the Donetsk and Luhansk People's Republics.
 During the war in Donbas, especially at the beginning, far-right groups played an important role on the pro-Russian side, arguably more so than on the Ukrainian side.
-They gradually became less important in Donbas as the need for Russian radical nationalists waned.
-According to Marlène Laruelle, separatists in Donbas produced an ideology composed of three strands of Russian nationalism: Fascist, Orthodox and Soviet.
+According to Marlène Laruelle, separatists in Donbas espoused a mixture of three strands of Russian nationalism: Fascist, Orthodox and Soviet.